 Prepare

-The key to getting your car winterized properly is to start early.
-Getting ready before the first snow fall hits ensures that you will be able to complete all the necessary steps since you won’t be rushing.
-You’ll also avoid long lines for tires or maintenance check-ups if you begin your preparations early in the fall.
+The key to properly winterizing your car is to start early.
+Preparing before the first snowfall is ideal, as it gives you time to complete necessary checks and avoid long lines for tire changes or maintenance inspections if done early in the fall.

-Gather tools, spare clothes and food for any emergencies and keep them in your trunk (or inside the car as long as they are easily accessible).Your winter driving kit
+Gather tools, spare clothes, and food for any emergencies and keep them in your trunk (or inside the car as long as they are easily accessible).Pack a winter driving kit

 Learn about winter driving best practices